-Section 7 Vacancy.
-In the event of a vacancy or temporary absence of any officer during their three-year term and the vacant officer position has equal to or less than six months remaining of their term in office, the Chairperson shall appoint a member to perform the duties of such officer during the temporary absence period or for the remainder of the term in the event of vacancy.
-If more than six months are remaining in the vacant officer term, a special election Nominating Committee shall be formed to solicit nominations and the full membership shall vote on the vacant officer position at the next regularly scheduled meeting.
+Section 6 Vacancy.
+In the event of a vacancy or temporary absence of any officer during their three-year term and the vacant officer position has equal to or less than twelve months remaining of their term in office, the Chairperson shall appoint a member to perform the duties of such officer during the temporary absence period or for the remainder of the term in the event of vacancy.
+If more than twelve months are remaining in the vacant officer term, a special election Nominating Committee shall be formed to solicit nominations and the full membership shall vote on the vacant officer position at the next regularly scheduled meeting.

-Section 8.
+Section 7.
 Qualifications for Officer Positions.
-Members seeking to serve as Vice Chairperson, Secretary, or Treasurer must be in good standing, have a one- year
+Members seeking to serve as Vice Chairperson, Secretary, Treasurer or Parliamentarian must be in good standing, have a one- year

 record of regular meeting attendance, and serve in good standing on a sub committee.
 Members employed by the City of Oklahoma City are not eligible to serve as Chairperson or Vice-Chairperson to eliminate any appearance of a conflict of interest.